Graph Neural Networks: Learning on Graphs

 - Graphs model relational data: atoms, users, papers, intersections — any entities with relationships.

-- The same model works on graphs of any size and any node ordering — it's permutation invariant/equivariant.
+- The same model works on graphs of any size and any node ordering — node-level outputs are permutation equivariant, graph-level outputs permutation invariant.

-- Supports node-, edge-, and graph-level predictions via readout pooling.
+- Supports node-, edge-, and graph-level predictions from the same backbone; only the output head changes, with readout pooling for graph-level tasks.

 References